-This post contained more than 6k words at the time it is published, If you just want to see your beloved weapons, simply navigate using the menu at the top, or click the weapon icon at the beginning.
+This post contained more than 6k words at the time it is published, If you just want to see your beloved weapons, simply navigate using the menu below.

 MHW Iceborne Slinger